frontenddogma/css-optimization-basics/manuscript/mindsets.md

 ## Know Your Needs

-An idea occasionally forgotten, and not strictly followed, is the one of knowing our needs—of knowing our needs well.
+An idea occasionally forgotten, and not strictly followed, is the one of knowing our project needs—and of knowing these needs well.
 It’s also the idea of knowing our _goals_, or having goals in the first place—because our goals determine the specific needs we have.

 Knowing our goals and needs is important because it’s difficult to meet a goal when we don’t know it, and to satisfy a need that we’re ignorant of.
 In the web development world, there are many goals and needs we may have.
 They go from our fundamental understanding of maintenance (shall it be [“fire and forget”](https://meiert.com/blog/fire-and-forget/) or an iterative process?) to our preferences around frameworks (which ones [help us without introducing bloat](https://www.oreilly.com/library/view/the-little-book/9781492048121/)?) to our ambitions for output quality.